StackVista/stackstate-docs/setup/agent/kubernetes.md

     ```
     {% endtab %}
     {% endtabs %}
-4. To uninstall the StackState Cluster Agent and the StackState Agent from your Kubernetes or OpenShift cluster, run a Helm uninstall:
+4. Uninstall the StackState Cluster Agent and the StackState Agent from your Kubernetes or OpenShift cluster, using a Helm uninstall:
     ```bash
     helm uninstall <release_name> --namespace <namespace>

     # If you used the standard install command provided when you installed the StackPack
     helm uninstall stackstate-agent --namespace stackstate
     ```
-5. Redeploy the `cluster_agent` using the updated `values.yaml` created in step 2:
+5. Redeploy the `cluster_agent` using the updated values.yaml created in step 2:

 {% tabs %}
 {% tab title="Kubernetes" %}